cozy/cozy-stack/docs/apps.md

 }
 ```

-If an application has no contexts in its manifest, the stack will create one
+If an application has no routes in its manifest, the stack will create one
-context, this default one:
+route, this default one:

 ```json
 {